IvanRdA/Rock-Paper-Scissors-IvanR/readme.txt

 HTML5, CSS3 and JavaScript (vanilla)

 - PROJECT DESCRIPTION -
 This is a mini app developed with basic HTML, CSS and JavaScript.
-It allows the user to play a Rock, scissors, paper game.
+It allows the user to play a Rock, paper, scissors game.

 The app contains 3 buttons that triggers the main JavaScript function.
 Those starts a game from the option choosed by the user.
 With the math.random() method I calculate the
 CPU option and then with some if...else logic the result of the game is calculated in base of the user and the CPU options choosed.